 Producer and Import Price Index in May 2022 Producer and Import Price Index rose in May by 0.9%

-Producer and Import Price Index rose in June by 0.3%
+Producer and Import Price index remained stable overall in October

 15.06.2022 - The Producer and Import Price Index rose in May 2022 by 0.9% compared with the previous month, reaching 109.4 points (December 2020 = 100).
 In particular, petroleum products, petroleum and natural gas as well as chemical products saw higher prices.
 Compared with May 2021, the price level of the whole range of domestic and imported products rose by 6.9%.
 These are the results from the Federal Statistical Office (FSO).